LazyBoneJC/ywc-s-blog/source/_posts/Bug-Bounty-Journey.md

 ### From Bug to Breakthrough: Lessons from My Web3 Security Research Journey

-As a Web3 security researcher, my mission is to help build a more resilient decentralized world.
+As a Web3 developer, my mission is to help build a more resilient decentralized world.
 I believe that true security goes beyond simple code audits; it requires a deep understanding of a protocol's architecture, economic design, and a strong adversarial mindset.
 My recent deep dive into the Lido Dual Governance and Escrow mechanism was a masterclass in this philosophy.
 While some of my findings were ultimately deemed out-of-scope or acceptable risks, the process of discovering and reporting them provided invaluable lessons that sharpened my skills as a security professional.

 This article details my journey through five vulnerabilities I found, focusing on the problem-solving process, my thought patterns as a white-hat hacker, and the crucial lessons I learned along the way.